BrianErichsen/ProSmartGuy/CS6011/Week2/Day6/SynthesizerJavaFX/SynthesizerAudio/README.md

-Synthesizer Audio is a Java built project where  comprehensive sound synthesizer application in Java that enables users to simulate diverse frequencies and combine them to create unique sound compositions.
+Synthesizer Audio is a Java built project where it was built using JavaFX library framework.
+This comprehensive sound synthesizer application enables users to simulate diverse frequencies and combine them to create unique sound compositions.